 The substrate should be a fine particulate soil or ground coconut fiber, such as Zoo Med Eco Earth Compressed Coconut Fiber Reptile Substrate.
 This will retain moisture well and the small particle size will not impact the frog's gut if any is ingested accidentally.

 Gut-loaded crickets are a good staple food.
 Feed as many crickets as the frogs will eat in 10-15 minutes.
 For adults, feed 2-3 times per week.
 For youngsters, feed every 1-2 days.
 Earthworms are another staple food.
-Treat foods include waxworms, mealworms, and superworms.
+Treat foods include waxworms, mealworms, superworms, and other live reptile foods.